amlanacharya/Agent/module4/lessons/lesson5.md

 5. **Implement Confidence Scoring**: Develop a confidence scoring system that assesses the reliability of answers and communicates uncertainty appropriately.

+6. **Refactor to LCEL**: Take the traditional RAG implementation and refactor it to use LangChain Expression Language (LCEL) with the pipe operator.
+Compare the readability and maintainability of both approaches.

 ---

 ## 🔍 Key Takeaways